Near Resonant Approximation of the Rotating Stratified Boussinesq system on a 3-Torus

 In more detail, in both cases of FSF and FFS interactions, there is a permutation symmetry only between two fast modes, e.g. $k$ and $n$.
 Thus, without loss of generality, we assume that $|\ck|\leq |\cn|$, and proceed to a Paley-Littlewood decomposition for $k$ in annuli of the form If we further restrict $|\cm|\leq |\ck|, $ then the proof of the trilinear estimate in \cite[Lemma 3.1]{BCZNS} goes through unchanged, with $ k \in \Ai$ implying that $n \in \Ai \cup \Aii.$ However, we must also consider the case $|\cm|>|\ck|,$ a condition which does not provide us with an upper bound for $|\cn|,$ hence explaining the difference between \eqref{ci0} and \eqref{ci} -- also see the corresponding condition in \cite[Lemma 3.1]{BMN3}.

-In what follows, we will use the following lemma concerning the sum of a sequence of weighted sums of Fourier coefficients that are restricted outside a geometric sequence of balls. \begin{lemma} Let $\boldsymbol u$ be a sufficiently regular function on $\T$, with Fourier coefficients $u_n,$ for $n\in\Z^3.$ Moreover, define set $\mathcal B_i = \{n \in \Z^3 : |\cn|<2^i \}$.
+In what follows, we will use the following lemma concerning the sum of a sequence of weighted sums of Fourier coefficients that are restricted outside a geometric sequence of balls. \begin{lemma} Let { $\boldsymbol u \in H^{\ell}(\T;\R)$, $\ell>0$, with Fourier coefficients $u_n.$} Moreover, define set $\mathcal B_i = \{n \in \Z^3 : |\cn|<2^i \}$.
 Then, the following inequality holds true for all $\ell>0$:

 \end{lemma} In fact, a more delicate relation of the form

 holds true for $p\in(1,\infty)$ and $\ell>0$, see e.g. \cite{KTV}.
 Nevertheless, we present a proof of the weaker statement that we later need, due to its simplicity. \begin{proof} First, we note that $i\leq \log_2 |\cn|$, whereas the geometric sum satisfies